 Technology Advancement and Demonstration

 The program works closely with industry and the Department of Energy's national laboratories to advance the development and testing of marine and hydrokinetic devices.
-The program also funds component design and testing.
+The Water Power Program also funds component design and testing.
 By investing time and effort into each component, manufacturers can improve the overall reliability and performance of complete devices and arrays.
+Furthermore, the program is investing in innovative efforts to reduce the cost of marine and hydrokinetic energy, bringing it closer to the cost of conventional electricity generation sources.
+One such initiative is the Wave Energy Prize, a competition that aims to catalyze revolutionary developments in wave energy conversion technologies.

 Testing Infrastructure and Instrumentation

 In order to perform rigorous device testing to validate and optimize prototypes, developers require comprehensive test facilities.
 The program has provided funding to identify 20 tank testing operators in the United States with capabilities suited to the marine and hydrokinetic technology industry.
 These facilities are compiled in the Hydrodynamic Testing Facilities Database.
 The program also supports the development of open-water, grid-connected testing facilities, as well as resource assessments that will improve simulations in dry-dock and closed-water testing facilities.
 Likewise, instrumentation development is supported to enhance the testing capacities of these facilities.
 Additionally, the program has partnered with four universities to create three testing sites to incubate advanced marine and hydrokinetic technologies.
-The Northwest National Marine Renewable Energy Center (NNMREC), operated jointly by Oregon State University and the University of Washington, focuses on wave and tidal energy conversion devices through test berth design and permitting, community outreach and education, characterization of testing sites, and acoustic monitoring and deterrence capabilities.
+The Northwest National Marine Renewable Energy Center (NNMREC), operated jointly by Oregon State University, the University of Washington, and the University of Alaska Fairbanks, facilitates the development of wave, tidal, and in-river energy converters through research, education, outreach, and the environmental characterization, design, and operation of testing sites.
 The Hawaii National Marine Renewable Energy Center (HINMREC), operated by the University of Hawaii, emphasizes wave energy and ocean thermal energy conversion and boasts a collaborative wave energy test site with the U.S. Navy.
 The Southeast National Marine Renewable Energy Center (SNMREC), operated by Florida Atlantic University, focuses on ocean currents and ocean thermal energy conversion and specializes in environmental baseline observation systems.

 Modeling and Simulation